Network diagram showing spanning tree configuration with bridge IDs and VLANs

 Method 2

-Now I am going to cancel the previous command in both switch-3 and switch2 and want to configure the bridge priority values.
+Now I will cancel the previous command in switch-3 and switch2 and want to configure the bridge priority values.
 The switch-3 configuration is as under:-

 Switch-3>enable